 Danielle Ahlrich is a tax litigation attorney with Martens, Todd, Leonard & Ahlrich.
-She and other members of her firm limit their law practices to Texas and federal tax controversies and litigation.
-Mrs. Ahlrich represents tax clients during audits and in litigation before the State Office of Administrative Hearings, state district court, and the court of appeals.
+She limits her law practice to Texas and federal tax controversies and litigation.
+Mrs. Ahlrich represents tax clients during audits and in litigation before the State Office of Administrative Hearings, state district court, the courts of appeal, and the Texas Supreme Court.
 She is licensed by the State Bar of Texas and is admitted to practice before all of the Texas courts and the U.S. Tax Court.

-She frequently writes and speaks on a variety of tax subjects, including the Texas sales & use and franchise taxes.
+Mrs. Ahlrich frequently writes and speaks on a variety of tax subjects, including the Texas sales & use and franchise taxes.
 Mrs. Ahlrich holds dual bachelor degrees with honors from the University of Texas and a J.D. from Baylor Law School.
-Ms. Ahlrich also serves on the board of the Travis County Women Lawyers’ Association and is a member of the Robert W. Calvert American Inn of Court.
+Mrs. Ahlrich also serves on the board of the Travis County Women Lawyers’ Association and is a member of the Robert W. Calvert American Inn of Court.

 She may be reached by email at email@example.com and by phone at (512) 542-9898.